German government response to the COVID-19 pandemic: August 2022

 On 3 August, the German government presented its plans for anti-pandemic measures to be valid from October to early April 2023.
 Under the new rules, mask-wearing was to be made mandatory on planes and during long-distance travel, in hospitals, nursing homes, and other institutions with vulnerable people.
 Individual states were to be allowed to require masks also in local public transport and in schools for students from grade five, depending on the pandemic situation.

 On 18 August, the vaccination commission STIKO issued a new recommendation for the general population of age 60 years and over to receive a second booster shot.
 At the same time, it lowered the age limit for the Novavax COVID-19 vaccine from 18 to 12 years.
 Health minister Lauterbach welcomed the decision, saying it had been "overdue".
 The STIKO also increased the recommended time interval between the primary series and the booster vaccination to at least 6 months (from previously 3 months).

-On 28 August 2022, the Federal Minister of Justice Marco Buschmann proclaimed that his party (FDP) will not agree to the reintroduction of the legal instrument of the "epidemic situation of national relevance", for such a step "müsste sich schon regelrecht die Hölle unter uns auftun" ("would have to open downright hell among us").
+On 28 August 2022, the Federal Minister of Justice Marco Buschmann proclaimed that his party (FDP) would not agree to the reintroduction of the legal instrument of the "epidemic situation of national relevance", for such a step "müsste sich schon regelrecht die Hölle unter uns auftun" ("would have to open downright hell among us").

 September 2022

 On 16 September 2022, the German government made its plans for corona measures definitive for between 1 October 2022 and 7 April 2023.
-Any person who is of the age of 14 or above will need to wear a FFP2 mask on long-distance public transport, in hospitals and other health care facilities.
-Any person who is of the from the age of 6 to 13 will either have to wear a medical mask or an FFP2 mask on long-distance public transport, in hospitals and other health care facilities.
-Any person below the age of 6 will not have to wear a mask.
-To be able to visit a hospital or a nursing home people will be required to show proof of a negative corona test.
+Any person aged 14 or above was required to wear an FFP2 mask on long-distance public transport, in hospitals and other health care facilities.
+Any person aged of 6 to 13 was required to wear a medical mask or an FFP2 mask on long-distance public transport, in hospitals and other health care facilities.
+Any person below the age of 6 was not required to wear a mask.
+To be able to visit a hospital or a nursing home people were required to show proof of a negative corona test.

-In addition, the states of Germany may impose extra corona measures when they feel the need to.
-The corona measures they can impose contain the following: the option to impose the mandate of wearing a FFP2 mask or a medical mask in public buildings, all public transport and on schools starting from fifth grade (however, on the schools there is not the option to impose an mandate for wearing FFP2 masks, but only medical masks with the option for people to wear a FFP2 mask) and the option to impose a mandate for showing proof of a corona test when entering a restaurant, cafe, cinema, theater, museum (or other cultural facilities), doing specific sports or entering schools.
-Proof of a negative corona test removes the mandate to wear a mask in that specific place.
+In addition, the states of Germany were allowed impose extra corona measures at their discretion.
+The corona measures they were allowed to impose contained the following: the option to impose the mandate of wearing a FFP2 mask or a medical mask in public buildings, all public transport and on schools starting from fifth grade, and the option to impose a mandate for showing proof of a corona test when entering a restaurant, cafe, cinema, theater, museum or other cultural facility, doing specific sports or entering schools.
+Proof of a negative corona test removed the mandate to wear a mask in that specific place.